QuentinRougemont/genome_annotation/README.md

 ## 8 - Write a report -- quality assesment and extraction of CDS

-* When using TSEBRA we no longer have a consensus file for amino-acid (`augustus.hints.aa` nor the coding seq àugustus.hints.codingseq`), so we extract them again from the fasta using gffread and convert them with transeq.
+* When using TSEBRA we no longer have a consensus file for amino-acid (`augustus.hints.aa` nor the coding seq `augustus.hints.codingseq`),
+  so we extract them again from the fasta using gffread and convert them with transeq.

 See exemple script ```00_scripts/08_extractcds.sh```  to do this

 * run busco